bitfinexcom/grenache-nodejs-ws/README.md

         checked by applying the length function to all values in the cache
     - `lruMaxAgeLookup` &lt;Number&gt; Maximum cache age in ms.

-#### Event: 'connect'

-Emitted when the link connected to Grape.

-#### Event 'disconnect'

-Emitted when the link disconnected from Grape.

 #### link.start()